dluciv/cccp/README.md

 `cccp` can be easily symlinked to any location you already have in your `$PATH`, e.g. `~/.local/bin` (this is how I use it).

 CCCP is not a standalone tool.
-For some platforms, it also depends on tools, which are not always installed by default:
+For the most platforms, it also depends on tools, which are not always installed by default:

 * Linux — `xclip` and/or `wl-clipboard`, depending on your environment.
 * Android with Termux — [`termux-api` package](https://github.com/termux/termux-api-package) + [Termux:API](https://github.com/termux/termux-api)